top of page

 • Build systems like a pet simulator or quiz engine

-Unit 4 (week 12-14): Project Building with AI Support
+Unit 4 (week 12-14): Passion Project

 Code Your Dream Project—With a Little Help from AI